-Portrait: a representation of a person made out of any material e.g. a painting, drawing, collage, photograph, sculpture, audio or video.
+Portrait: a representation of a person made out of any material, for example, a painting, drawing, collage, photograph, sculpture, audio or video.

 Entrant: a person who enters or takes part in something.

 Sitter: a person who sits for a portrait.